kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * The "**TT start times**" option is only needed if you intend to run a time trial where riders start at published times.
 It is not needed for the usual BHPC style informal time trial.
 * You can come back and make changes to the allocation, or alter a rider's machine or categories, and re-write the sign-on sheet at any point.
 CrossMgr will pick up the changes next time it loads the file and update the race resuts accordingly.
+* The "**Write allocation page**" button will write the allocations list to a HTML file for letting the riders know which group they are in.
+If TT start times are used, these will also be listed.

 ### Creating the sign-on sheet manaually